 image.png

 Your API key consists of a clientId and consumerKey.
+SnapTrade supports both Personal API keys, which represent the signed-in SnapTrade user directly, and Commercial API keys, which let an application manage SnapTrade users for its own end users.
 Please note that your consumerKey is sensitive information and should be kept secure at all times.
 This API key is used to make any requests to the SnapTrade API, and is the first thing required to get started.

 How to: Create a new API Key